zy0929/zy0929.github.io/_pages/about.md

 # 🔥 News
-- *2026.04*: &nbsp;🎉 Our paper "Training-Driven Representational Geometry Modularization Predicts Brain Alignment in Language Models" is accepted by **CogSCI 2026**.
+- *2026.04*: &nbsp;🎉 Our paper "Training-Driven Representational Geometry Modularization Predicts Brain Alignment in Language Models" is accepted by **CogSCI 2026**!
-- *2025.07*: &nbsp;🎉 Our paper "Reward-optimizing learning using stochastic release plasticity" is accepted by **Frontiers in Neural Circuits**.
+- *2025.07*: &nbsp;🎉 Our paper "Reward-optimizing learning using stochastic release plasticity" is accepted by **Frontiers in Neural Circuits**!

 # 📝 Publications